-Jeffrey Epstein Made Unexplained Trip To Middle East On Night Before 2016 Election, His Flight Logs Reveal
+Jeffrey Epstein Made Unexplained Trip To Middle East On Night Before 2016 Election, Flight Logs Reveal

-On November 7, 2016 — the night before the 2016 presidential election which would be won by his longtime but former friend Donald Trump — convicted pedophile Jeffery Epstein took a flight on his private Gulfstream GV-SP jet from Paris, France, to somewhere in the Middle East, likely to Saudi Arabia, according to an analysis of the private jet’s flight logs by Business Insider.
+On November 7, 2016 — the night before the 2016 presidential election which would be won by his former friend Donald Trump — convicted pedophile Jeffrey Epstein took a flight on his private Gulfstream GV-SP jet from Paris, France, to somewhere in the Middle East, likely to Saudi Arabia.
+This was the claim made by a recent analysis of the private jet’s flight logs by Business Insider.
 But the exact landing spot of Epstein’s plan remains unclear, and the reason for his trip to the Middle East has become one of the many mysteries surrounding Epstein’s bizarre, shadowy life and death.

 Epstein died on Saturday in what authorities initially called an “apparent suicide.”
 But as The Inquisitr reported, a New York medical examiner said that she needed “further information” to determine Epstein’s cause of death.

-And according to a CBS News report on Tuesday, witnesses heard “shouting and shrieking” emanating from Epstein’s cell in New York’s Metropolitan Correctional Center early on Saturday morning.
+According to a CBS News report on Tuesday, witnesses heard “shouting and shrieking” emanating from Epstein’s cell in New York’s Metropolitan Correctional Center early on Saturday morning.

-The mysterious flight from Paris to the Arabian Peninsula on November 7, 2016, was a trip that Epstein’s plane never took again, according to a Raw Story account, though there are some indications that he may have visited the region on prior occasions.
+The mysterious flight from Paris to the Arabian Peninsula on November 7, 2016, was a trip that Epstein’s plane never took again, according to a Raw Story account.
+However, there are some indications that he may have visited the region on prior occasions.

 Where the private jet landed on that day was not indicated by the flight logs, but at 4:06 p.m. local time in Paris, approximately four hours after takeoff, the plane was detected flying at 41,000 feet above the border between Jordan and Saudi Arabia.